junzis/pyModeS/docs/pipe.md

 - `surface_ref` — optional airport code or `(lat, lon)` for surface CPR resolution.
 It is used only for BDS 0,6 surface messages and can never seed airborne decoding.
+- `include_meteo` — include heuristic BDS 4,4 routine meteorological reports
+  and BDS 4,5 meteorological hazard reports in Comm-B inference.
+Default `False`; enable only when the input is expected to contain these registers, because their payload patterns can overlap other Comm-B formats.
 - `full_dict` — if `True`, every decoded result is populated with every key from the canonical schema (missing fields = `None`).
 - `pair_window` — maximum age gap (seconds) between an even and odd